Editor’s note: This article was first published on 17 April 2020 and is being updated regularly.

 18. Can agency staff be furloughed under the Coronavirus Job Retention Scheme?

 Agency staff can be furloughed if they’re on your payroll.
 If they’re employed by an umbrella company and on their payroll, the umbrella company can furlough them.

 Speak to both the worker and the agency to find the best arrangement for your business and the individual concerned.

 The same applies to Limb workers, who are also known as dependent contractors – if they are on your payroll then you can furlough them and then claim.

 19. Can I furlough myself under the Coronavirus Job Retention Scheme?

 Those who can be furloughed include officeholders such as salaried company directors as set out in the Companies Act 2006, and salaried members of Limited Liability Partnerships (LLPs).

 Contractors who are salaried through their own personal services company (PSC) and are a director of the PSC can furlough themselves.
 They can claim only for their salary and not for any dividends.

 However, self-employed individuals who use Self Assessment for income tax should use the Self-Employment Income Support Scheme (SEISS).

-Furloughing of salaried company directors should be a formal decision of the board of directors, and noted in the company records and communicated in writing to the director(s) concerned.
+Furloughing of salaried company directors must be a formal decision of the board of directors, and noted in the company records and communicated in writing to the director(s) concerned.